 , and Michael Ondaatje’s Running in the Family

 .
 Additional short stories, essays, and poetry complement the anchor texts.

 TENTH GRADE ENGLISH

 This course focuses on writing about and reading great works of literature that deal with the themes of exile and alienation.
-The first semester introduces the theme in major readings including Slaughterhouse Five by Kurt Vonnegut, Frankenstein by Mary Shelley, Catcher in the Rye by J.D.
-Salinger, and Grendel by John Gardner.
-In the second semester, students read Wuthering Heights by Emily Brontë, Hamlet by William Shakespeare, Candide by Voltaire, and Maus I and Maus II by Art Spiegelman.
-In each semester, major readings will be supplemented with thematically related short stories, essays, and poetry.
+The class introduces these themes in major readings, including Slaughterhouse Five by Kurt Vonnegut, Frankenstein by Mary Shelley, Catcher in the Rye by J.D.
+Salinger, Grendel by John Gardner, Hamlet by William Shakespeare, Maus I and Maus II by Art Spiegelman, Persepolis by Marjane Satrapi, and The Dew Breaker by Edwidge Danticat.
+In each semester, major readings will be supplemented with thematically related short stories, essays and poetry.
 This course heavily emphasizes close reading and writing skills.
-Students concentrate on developing sentence, paragraph, and essay structure, while strengthening their vocabulary.
+Students concentrate on developing sentence, paragraph and essay structure, while strengthening their vocabulary.
 Throughout the year, students will be asked to complete several essays that require them to direct their writing from draft form to polished essay.